This post has been updated for photographs and content since it’s original publication in 2014.

 - 1/2 teaspoon kosher salt

 - 1 tablespoon curry powder hot, marharaja or sweet - you're choice

 - 1/4 teaspoon turmeric

 - 1/2 cup orange

 - drizzle of maple syrup

-- Scoop the flesh from the squash and pumpkin and add it to the broth.
-Add remaining 4 cups of broth and maple syrup and simmer for 15 minutes.
-Remove from heat.
+- Scoop the flesh from the various squash and sugar pumpkin and add them to the pot, stir to combine.
+Add the vegetable stock and bring to a boil.
+Reduce heat to a low simmer, cover the pot and cook for 15 minutes.